 “Someone Whispered”

-Mac Gayden, Hymn To The Seeker, 1976
+Mac Gayden & Skyboat, Hymn To The Seeker, 1976

-During the recording of Hotel California at the Criteria Studios in Miami, Randy made an appearance on the third album by Mac Gayden called Hymn To The Seeker, which was being recorded in an adjacent studio at the same time.
-Gayden, innovator of the wah-wah slide guitar technique, asked Randy to sing backup on one of the tunes, the funky “Someone Whispered.”
-Asked about the recording during a BBC interview in 1977, Randy said Gayden was “a lot of fun to work with.”
+In 1976, Randy made an appearance on the third album by songwriter/guitarist Mac Gayden called Hymn To The Seeker.
+Gayden is best known as the co-writer of the Robert Knight hit, “Everlasting Love.”
+He also created the famous “slide-wah” guitar technique, playing slide guitar through a wah-wah pedal.
+Gayden recorded Hymn To The Seeker at Criteria Studios in Miami in 1976 at the same time the Eagles were recording Hotel California.
+It was there he asked Randy to sing backup on the funky “Someone Whispered.”
+When Randy was asked about the recording during a BBC interview in 1977, he said Gayden was “a lot of fun to work with.”
 His high vocals are unmistakable on the chorus.
-It is one of his most overlooked guest appearances.
+It is one of Randy’s most overlooked guest appearances, in my opinion.

 “Changing”